 At the heart of Sanako Connect, for example, educators can easily divide students into pairs or small groups for conversation practice.
 This takes place over the internet, regardless of the individual student’s location.
 Each group of students can talk simultaneously without distracting each other.
 Teachers can listen in or talk with different groups to assist as required.
 All conversations can be easily downloaded and reviewed for comment.

-Sanako’s Pronounce product takes this one stage further.
+Sanako Connect’s Pronunciation activity takes this one stage further.
 Students begin by listening to authentic speech content provided in advance by the educator.
 They then repeat that content and the software records their own voice for comparison against the original.
-Pronounce Live then gives the student a score based on the accuracy of their pronunciation and provides immediate feedback to the learner.
+The system then gives the student a score based on the accuracy of their pronunciation and provides immediate feedback to the learner.
+These automatically graded pronunciation tasks are available in the most common languages.

 Listening skills (Oral understanding)